sachindae/sachindae.github.io/_pages/blog_posts/matmul.md

 *Date: July 28, 2025*

 I recently started a new job where we focus on optimizing LLM inference for specialized hardware.
-Since I've only been working on high-level frameworks (e.g. PyTorch and PySpark) the past two years, I've been brushing up on the lower-level details of compute.
+Since I only built things using high-level frameworks (e.g. PyTorch and PySpark) the past two years, I've been brushing up on the lower-level details of compute.
 In this post, we dive into matrix multiplication, the primary computation we execute to run an LLM.
 We'll start with a naive implementation of matrix multiplication in C that runs on CPU, and explore several ways to improve the performance.

 ### Matrix Multiplication